nextcloud/docker/README.md

       - ./app-hooks/before-starting:/docker-entrypoint-hooks.d/before-starting
 ...
 ```

-## Using the image behind a reverse proxy and auto configure server host and protocol

-The apache image will replace the remote addr (IP address visible to Nextcloud) with the IP address from `X-Real-IP` if the request is coming from a proxy in `10.0.0.0/8`, `172.16.0.0/12` or `192.168.0.0/16` by default.
-If you want Nextcloud to pick up the server host (`HTTP_X_FORWARDED_HOST`), protocol (`HTTP_X_FORWARDED_PROTO`) and client IP (`HTTP_X_FORWARDED_FOR`) from a trusted proxy, then disable rewrite IP and add the reverse proxy's IP address to `TRUSTED_PROXIES`.

-- `APACHE_DISABLE_REWRITE_IP` (not set by default): Set to 1 to disable rewrite IP.

-- `TRUSTED_PROXIES` (empty by default): A space-separated list of trusted proxies.
-CIDR notation is supported for IPv4.

-If the `TRUSTED_PROXIES` approach does not work for you, try using fixed values for overwrite parameters.

-- `OVERWRITEHOST` (empty by default): Set the hostname of the proxy.
-Can also specify a port.
-- `OVERWRITEPROTOCOL` (empty by default): Set the protocol of the proxy, http or https.
-- `OVERWRITECLIURL` (empty by default): Set the cli url of the proxy (e.g. https://mydnsname.example.com)
-- `OVERWRITEWEBROOT` (empty by default): Set the absolute path of the proxy.
-- `OVERWRITECONDADDR` (empty by default): Regex to overwrite the values dependent on the remote address.
-- `FORWARDED_FOR_HEADERS` (empty by default): HTTP headers with the original client IP address

-Check the [Nexcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) for more details.

-Keep in mind that once set, removing these environment variables won't remove these values from the configuration file, due to how Nextcloud merges configuration files together.

 # Running this image with docker compose
 The easiest way to get a fully featured and functional setup is using a `compose.yaml` file.
 There are too many different possibilities to setup your system, so here are only some examples of what you have to look for.